sasmaq/files_watermark/doc/tasks.md

 - [ ] Accept + validate both in `ApiController::saveConfig`
 - [ ] Implement the rasterise pass in `PdfWatermarker` (or a `PdfFlattener` collaborator), applied **after** the overlay so the watermark is baked in
+- [ ] Rebuild with TCPDF: for each page, `AddPage()` at the source page's width/height and orientation, then `Image()` the bitmap at full bleed.
+Set margins/auto-page-break to zero first, or TCPDF will inset the image and spill onto a second page
+  - [ ] Emit PNG or JPEG only — the two formats TCPDF's `Image()` handles reliably (the same constraint that ruled SVG out of the logo upload).
+JPEG for photographic pages keeps the size growth down; weigh it against the artefacts it adds to text
+  - [ ] Carry the source page dimensions through in points so page geometry survives the round-trip; do not assume A4
-- [ ] Stream page-by-page rather than holding every page bitmap in memory
+- [ ] Stream page-by-page rather than holding every page bitmap in memory — write each page into the TCPDF instance and discard its bitmap (and its temp file) before rendering the next
 - [ ] Cap by page count / source size, mirroring `ZipInterceptorPlugin`'s `MAX_*` ceilings
 - [ ] Fail closed: if flattening is enabled and fails, do **not** fall back to the unflattened PDF — that would silently hand back the removable-overlay version.
 Skip +